Gerald R. Ford International Airport

-Grand Rapids Gerald R. Ford International Airport (IATA: GRR, ICAO: KGRR, FAA LID: GRR) is a commercial airport in Cascade Township approximately 13 mi southeast of Grand Rapids, Michigan, United States.
+Grand Rapids Gerald R. Ford International Airport (IATA: GRR, ICAO: KGRR, FAA LID: GRR) is a commercial airport in Cascade Township, approximately 13 mi southeast of Grand Rapids, Michigan, United States.
 The facility is owned by the Kent County Board of Commissioners and managed by an independent authority.
-The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a small hub primary commercial service facility.
+The US Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a small hub primary commercial service facility.

-The facility opened as the Kent County Airport and later became Kent County International Airport.
-In December 1999, the airport was renamed for Gerald R. Ford, the 40th Vice President and the 38th President of the United States.
+The facility opened as the Kent County Airport, but later, in December 1999, the airport was renamed for Gerald R. Ford, the 38th President of the United States.
 Ford represented the Grand Rapids area in the United States House of Representatives from 1949 to 1973.

-The airport is the largest commercial airport in the West Michigan region and is the second-largest airport in Michigan after Detroit Metropolitan Airport.
+As of September 2025, GRR had flights to 39 airports in the United States.
+It is the primary commercial airport in West Michigan.
+It is the second-busiest airport in Michigan, after Detroit Metropolitan Airport.
 GRR covers 3,127 acre.

-The airport currently has flights to 37 domestic airports.

 History

 Grand Rapids' first airport broke ground in November 1919, 4 mi south of downtown.
 This was eight years after the area witnessed its first landing, a Wright biplane at Comstock Park State Fairgrounds on September 10, 1911.
 The airport was operated by the Kent County Board of Supervisors.

 The first scheduled air service in the United States was between Grand Rapids and Dearborn on a Ford-Stout monoplane named Miss Grand Rapids, which started July 26, 1926.

-In 1938–39, the Works Progress Administration made improvements including new runways and runway widening, fencing, sodding, lighting, remodeling the administration building and construction of a new restaurant.
+In 1938–39, the Works Progress Administration made improvements including adding new runways, runway widening, fencing, sodding, lighting, remodeling the administration building, and constructing a new restaurant.

 Circa 1940, the airport extended between 32nd and 36th Streets, from Jefferson Avenue east to the railroad; the west end was soon expanded south to just north of Himes Street and in the 1950s runway 18/36 was extended to 5700’ and reached south to 44th Street.
+It expanded numerous times after the war.
+By 1956, however, county officials considered the possibility that the airport had no more room to grow.
+A year later, a consultant recommended building a new, larger airport at another site.

 In 1959, the county began construction on the present airport in Cascade Township, several miles east of the first airport.
 The new airport opened November 23, 1963, and was dedicated June 6, 1964; it had a 6,600 ft runway designated 08/26 and a 3,400 ft designated 18/36.
 The first scheduled jet was a United Airlines Boeing 737-200 on April 28, 1968, from Chicago O'Hare.
-The aircraft, N9003U, was named 'City of Grand Rapids'.
+The aircraft, N9003U, was named City of Grand Rapids.
 In 1968, the only scheduled non-stops beyond Michigan were to Chicago and Green Bay.